-The Common Criteria Arrangement logo printed on the certificate indicates that this certification is recognised under the terms of this agreement.
+The Common Criteria Recognition Arrangement logo printed on the certificate indicates that this certification is recognised under the terms of this agreement by the nations listed above.

 3 Performance of Evaluation and Certification

 The certification body monitors each individual evaluation to ensure a uniform procedure, a uniform interpretation of the criteria and uniform ratings.